Javanoo/Contacts/README.md

 ---
 ### credits
-All icons have been sourced from [icons8](https://icons8.com/icons/set/), check them out if need some icons.
+All icons have been sourced from [icons8](https://icons8.com/icons/set/), check them out if you need some icons.
 [^1]: &copy;2024 Matthews. [^1]: